semrush/intergalactic/website/docs/table-group/table-working/table-working.md

 **The value in the cell can lead to:**

-- in the internal report-use the link/button, depending on the context;
+- the internal report — use the link/button, depending on the context;
-- to another site-use the gray `LinkExternalXS` icon, usually with a caption.
+- another site — use the `LinkExternalXS` icon (color — `var(--stone)`), usually with a caption.

 @## Long text in a cell